 Yes, dog shampoos can be expensive

-It’s true that dog shampoo can break the bank for some pet parents.
-I’m not the one to spend $15+ on shampoos even for myself.
-However, that's not to say I don't splurge on my dog, because she gets more stuff than I do.
+However, that's not to say I don't splurge on my dog because she gets more stuff than I do.

-However, if you have the money to afford some of these insanely expensive dog grooming products like the shampoo above, then feel free to do so.
-All the positive reviews are probably right, and I wouldn’t be surprised that for that price, they manufacture the best dog shampoo you can buy.
+However, feel free to do so if you have the money to afford some of these insanely expensive dog grooming products like the shampoo above.

 Your dog's pH balance